Trains77/squaregame/README.md

 You move with the arrow keys

-It requires python 3.6 running on a ~~Linux system to run~~ it should work on Windows, however I cannot verify
+It requires Python3 and should work anywhere python can run, It has however, only been tested to work with Python 3.6 with Linux

 Requires the following packages: colored, pygame, and pydub